chipxsd/stream-based-sync/stream-based-sync.md

 write access blocks other clients, which can ruin the experience for other users.

-Todo:

-* [x] Locking the stream (e.g. table or row in database) to write events in batches increases the response time drastically in noisy streams.

-### 5.2 Causal Order

-Todo:

-* [ ] Explain why causal order is important (offline support).

-The problem with this kind of ordering though is, that it doesn't work well with offline support -- that's where users generate mutations while under poor network conditions or no network connection at all.
+The other problem with this kind of ordering is also, that it doesn't work well with offline support -- that's where users generate mutations while under poor network conditions or no network connection at all.